Commercial Games Development

 For more details, see our full glossary of learning and teaching terms.

 You will be expected to attend two full contact days a week during the taught component of the course.
-The rest of the week is expected to be self-directed study time, with the recommendation that you work independently in the PlayWest studio.
+The rest of the week is expected to be self-directed study time, with the recommendation that you work independently.
+If you are working on external client projects you will have access to the Foundry Collaboration space.

 We will use a variety of assessment tools appropriate to the modules.

-For Advanced Games Development, you will submit a portfolio with group and individual vivas.
+For the Commercial Games Studio module, you will submit a portfolio with group and individual vivas.

-For the Research and Development for Games module, assessment will be through video development logs, prototypes and a technology research portfolio of academic standard research papers.
+For the Games Research and Development module, assessment will be through video development logs, prototypes, industry standard documentation and a technical report in the style of a research paper.

 For more detail, see our full glossary of assessment terms.

-The course is housed within PlayWest, the university's in-house commercial games studio on Frenchay campus.
+The course is run as though a development team within PlayWest, the University's in-house commercial games studio, on Frenchay campus.

 Students will have the opportunity to work with PlayStation First hardware (PlayStation 4 and Vita), and across a growing range of virtual and augmented reality technologies.